Structural Insulated Panels (SIPs)- a building material that

 insulating qualities, rapid installation, and consistent quality

-making structural insulated panels favorable materials to "green
+insulated panels favorable materials to "green building"

-building" organizations.
+organizations.

 What are Structural Insulated Panels?